KetherineWang/startup/notes.md

   - Buying, or sub-leasing, an existing domain name from a private party can be very expensive, and so we are better off buying something obscure like `idigfor.gold` (currently available for only $101).
   - This is one reason why companies have such strange names these days.
 - Acronyms and Terms
-  - TLD = Top Level Domain
+  - TLD = Top-Level Domain
   - ICANN = Internet Corporation for Assigned Names and Numbers
   - CNAME = Canonical Name
   - TTL = Time to Live